Priansh-Dev/AuraHealth/README.md

 }
 ```

-The AI ranks specialties based on symptom keywords and returns matching doctors.
+The AI analyzes symptoms using Gemini and returns recommended specialties with matching doctors.

-Note: Specialty matching is tolerant of common naming differences (example: `Orthopedic` vs `Orthopedics`).
+Note: Requires `GEMINI_API_KEY` in `.env`.

 ### Tele-consultation (WebRTC)